A few themes drive me professionally:

-- Purpose-driven work motivates me.
+- Purpose-driven work is a motivator.

-- Creativity, change and collaboration are essential in my daily professional practice.
+- Creativity, change, and collaboration are essential.

 “If people knew the stories of their lives, how many would elect to live them?” ~Cormac McCarthy